Optimal enzyme rhythms in cells

-\item \textbf{Periodic fitness functions} So far, the rate equations and fitness functions in our models were not explicitly time-dependent; time dependencies were only caused by oscillating parameters.
-However, there are good reasons to assume time-dependent fitness functions in models.
-Typically, a model will describe a cellular pathway, which in reality is embedded in a larger cell.
-Let us assume that this cell is subject to a time-independent fitness function and to periodic external perturbations.
-In an optimally adapted state, all cellular subsystems will oscillate and thus provide dynamic perturbations to our pathway.
-At the same time, other cellular pathways will also have periodically changing \emph{requirements} for whatever our pathway produces: thus, effectively, we need to assume a \emph{time-dependent} fitness function for our pathway of interest.
-Generally, to flexibly zoom into a system and describe its parts by effective models, we need to allow for periodic fitness functions.
-As soon as the time-shift invariance of our fitness functionals is broken, new terms may appear in the fitness expansion Eq.~(\ref{eq:deltafexpansion}): there can be first-order terms resulting from periodic enzyme activities, as well as synergy terms linking static shifts and amplitudes.
-The existing terms in the fitness expansion would change as well, and perturbations of different frequencies could show synergy effects.
+\item \textbf{Periodic fitness functions} So far we assumed fitness functions that do not explicitly depend on time: time dependencies are caused by parameter oscillations only.
+However, time-dependent fitness functions may be a reasonable assumption.
+Consider a pathway within in a large metabolic network and assume that the cell lives in a periodic environment.
+With optimally adapted enzyme profiles, all cellular subsystems will oscillate, and the \emph{requirements} for our pathway product change periodically.
+To model our pathway alone, while capturing these periodic external demands, we need an effective \emph{time-dependent} fitness function for our pathway.
+This is a general principle: whenever we like to use models to ``zoom'' into a system, we need be describe subsystems by separate effective models.
+Within these models, we need to allow for periodic fitness functions, which breaks the time-shift invariance of our fitness functionals, and new terms may appear in the fitness expansion Eq.~(\ref{eq:deltafexpansion}): there can be first-order terms scoring periodic enzyme activities as well as synergy terms linking static shifts and amplitudes, or linking rhythms of different frequencies.